open-security-nz/sage/README.md

 A reusable tool for measuring characteristics of a person or group.
 We use diagnostic tools in all sorts of places, particularly in the health, psychology and sociology domains.

-#### What is technical independence?
+#### What is digital independence?

-Technical independence is a measure of how able a person is to operate in a digital space, unassisted.
-It is measured on a scale from the most independent (requiring little to no support) to the least independent (requiring regular support for every digital interaction).
+digital independence is a measure of how able a person is to operate in a digital space, unassisted.
+It is measured on a scale from the fully independent (requiring little to no support) to the fully dependent (requiring a proxy for every digital interaction).

-#### How do I use SAGE?

-Read the docs

 ## Getting Involved